PyGenie-Scans/Scans/doc/source/tutorial.rst

   Taking a count at theta=3.00 and two theta=0.00

-  For when relative scans make more sense, it's possible to request them by replacing beign and end with before and after.
+  For when relative scans make more sense, it's possible to request them by replacing start and stop with before and after.

   >>> scan(THETA, before=-1, after=1, stride=0.6).plot(frames=5)
   Taking a count at theta=2.00 and two theta=0.00